-We previously ranked the benefit-rich avocado as one of the top five healthiest foods so it’s not surprising that we would also rank avocado oil has one of the top five healthiest oils on the planet!
-Studies have found avocado oil benefits to include the prevention of the development of diabetes, high cholesterol, high triglyceride levels, and obesity.
+We rank the benefit-rich avocado as one of the top five healthiest foods, so it’s not surprising that we also rank avocado oil as one of the healthiest oils.

-The oil of avocado fruit has even received prescription drug status in France because of its proven ability to counter the negative effects of arthritis.
+Products made with the oil of avocado fruit have even received prescription drug status in France because of their proven ability to counter the negative effects of arthritis.
 This is just one of the many reasons to start stocking this oil alongside coconut oil in your cupboard, for both cooking as well as raw foods.

 What Is Avocado Oil?

 Avocado oil is produced from the fruit of the avocado tree (Persea americana), a tree native to the Western Hemisphere spanning from Mexico south to the Andean regions.

 Oil from avocados is pressed from the fleshy pulp surrounding the avocado pit, making it one of the few edible oils not derived from seeds.

 Why is avocado oil healthy?
 Avocado pulp produces an oil full of healthy fats, including oleic acid and essential fatty acids.